 Please check out Automated Channel Optimization to see how you can use Zeta AI to optimize for channels to engage in order to maximize the conversion metrics.

 Split By Property

 Splitting an Experience by a Property on a person’s profile enables the Marketers to split by property and make decisions based on data on the profile.

-You can use three data types: Object, Numeric, and String Data for Property-Based Split.
+You can use properties across various data types: Object, Numeric, Date, and String Data

-References any data that was part of an action performed by a user.
+References any data that was part of an event performed by a user earlier in the experience.
 For example, if a user had previously performed a purchase on-site, then the data as part of that purchase event, e.g. purchase_amount can be used to split the experience.

 All data types and operator rules that apply to splitting by user profile data also apply to event data.